Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Methodology

-where $\beta^*\in\mathbb{R}^p$ represents the unknown true scores for $p$ objects, and $f(x)$ is a cumulative distribution function which is symmetrical at 0, i.e. it satisfies $f(x) = 1 - f(-x)$.
-In order to conduct pairwise comparisons, let $D$ be the graph difference operator of a fully connected graph.\footnote{The construction detailed in this section is applicable when $D$ contains all the edges present in $\mX$.
-Should this condition not be met, one can simply augment $D$ to include all required edges.} Then the pairs with large differences will be selected in the model \eqref{eq: gen_int}.
+where $\beta^*\in\mathbb{R}^p$ represents the unknown true scores for $p$ objects, and $f(x)$ is a cumulative distribution function, symmetric at 0, i.e. $f(x) = 1 - f(-x)$.
+To conduct pairwise comparisons, let $D\in\mR^{\frac{p(p-1)}{2}\times p}$ be the graph difference operator of a fully connected graph.\footnote{The construction detailed in this section is applicable when $D$ contains all the edges present in $\mX$.
+Should this condition not be met, one can simply augment $D$ to include all required edges.} Then pairs with large differences will be selected in model \eqref{eq: gen_int}.